-Surfing and jumping from one App to another is pretty smooth and there are no gripes or lags using the phone.
+Surfing and jumping from one App to another is pretty smooth, and there are no gripes or lags while using the phone.

-More importantly, the device becomes mildly warm even after long gaming sessions and there is no heating issues to report back.
+More importantly, the device becomes mildly warm even after long gaming sessions, and there are no heating issues to report back.

 The Antutu score is as expected for the phone and it scored 65904 on the benchmark, slightly ahead of the Xiaomi Redmi Note 4 or the Mi A1.

-The 10.OR G has a score of 846 for the single core test and has a score of 4241 for the multi-core performance test on GeekBench.
+The 10.OR G has a score of 846 for the single core test and boasts of 4241 for the multi-core performance test on GeekBench.

 The camera App comes with features like HDR support which tend to improve the quality of images, especially in the outdoor good light conditions.